jpodeszwik/blog/src/pages/adventure-with-rust/index.md

 ## Summary

 I wanted to play a little bit on my linux machine and thanks to this, I've found some motivation to learn more Rust.
-There's still much to learn, but I've made some steps forward.
-The language seems to be very powerfull and I would like to have it in my toolbox.
+The best way for me to learn a new programming language is to write a project in it.
+I'm still struggling with the rust compiler, but I've made some steps forward.
+The language seems to be very powerful and I would like to have it in my toolbox.

 Full source code is available in my github repository [jpodeszwik/razer-naga-2014-key-remap](https://github.com/jpodeszwik/razer-naga-2014-key-remap).